What is the best anti-inflammatory protein powder?

 What is inflammation?

 Inflammation is the response of the immune system to pathogens and tissue injury.
 There are two types of inflammation, acute and chronic.
 Acute inflammation occurs when you get sick or injured.
 If you stub your toe, for example, your immune system will dispatch an army of white blood cells to protect the injured tissue, causing visible redness and swelling.
-This is a normal, healthy inflammatory response, and without it injuries could be more serious or even fatal.
+This is a normal, healthy inflammatory response, and without it injuries would be more serious, or even fatal.

 Chronic inflammation, on the other hand, is not normal nor healthy.
 It occurs when the immune response lingers, and can cause white blood cells to attack healthy tissues and organs.
 Chronic inflammation is known to play a significant role in the pathophysiology of numerous chronic diseases, such as cardiovascular disease, type 2 diabetes mellitus, and cancer.

 Making changes to your diet is one of the best ways to reduce chronic inflammation and the risk of chronic disease.
 Eating foods with anti-inflammatory properties, for example, has been shown to modify the inflammation response in the body.
 One of these foods is eggs.
 Eggs contain a variety of bioactive compounds that can curb inflammation, and the part of the egg with the most anti-inflammatory properties is the egg white.